 If you create opportunities for yourself, your job search will immediately feel like it has momentum.

 Originally, I used the profile of two very different candidates who were job seeking during the first lockdown.
 I’m going to keep their details the same and look at how they approach things in the current world:

 The Senior Executive

 One candidate I dealt with was a senior Marketing Director.
-Her firm had collapsed the day before the Coronavirus lockdown took full effect.
+Her firm has collapsed days before the latest lockdown.
 Unfortunately, it happens, but it couldn’t have happened at a worst time for her.
-She is clearly career driven, lives alone and literally has nothing to think about right now apart from her job status.
+She is clearly career-driven, lives alone, and literally has nothing to think about right now apart from her job status.
 By the time we spoke she was feeling fairly numb and slightly strung-out (which is completely understandable).